Harrabin's Notes: Population overload?

 Oxfam's head of policy, Duncan Green, told BBC News: "Population is a very important issue in terms of natural resources and in terms of women's rights.

 "But it's not the main issue on climate change for the simple fact that countries with the fastest growing rates of greenhouse gas emissions are the ones with the lowest rates of population growth.
-The problem with climate change is excessive consumption by rich people, not procreation by poor people."'Wrong target'
+The problem with climate change is excessive consumption by rich people, not procreation by poor people."

 Christian Aid spokeswoman Rachel Baird said: "Of course the world needs engineers to help people cope with the impacts of climate change and to minimise future emissions.
 However - as the new report recognises - some global problems such as hunger are due to poverty, the solutions to which are political."